 The composer has already given the singer everything.
 Our job is to figure out why specific notes, dynamics, rhythms, etc. were written.
 Then we use that music, and our voices (which we have spent years learning how to use properly) to bring the emotions to life.
 But we have to have the ability to sing softly in order to make use of the composer’s direction to do so.
-We have to have the ability to change timbre, sing in tune (at one point during the movie the Maestro leaned over to me and whispered, “Does pitch matter in this show?”), crescendo, and so much more.
-If we do not have that ability–that technique–in place, we cannot truly cross the threshold of vocalization.
+We have to have the ability to change timbre, sing in tune (at one point during the movie my husband leaned over to me and whispered, “Does pitch matter in this show?”), crescendo, and so much more.
+If we do not have that ability—that technique—in place, we cannot truly cross the threshold of vocalization.

 “When one wants to find a gesture, when you want to find how to act onstage, all you have to do is listen to the music.The composer has already seen to that.
 If you take the trouble to really listen with your Soul and with your Ears—and I say ‘Soul’ and ‘Ears’ because the Mind must work, but not too much also—you will find every gesture there.”Maria Callas

 Ultimately, I felt that the actors in Les Miserables did not have the ability to cross the threshold of vocalization because they simply did not have a strong enough singing technique to do it.
 Instead, they used the acting skills that made them the big names that they are.